atomtigerzoo/Wordpress-Starter-Theme/Readme.md

 just wanted to test a build and keep it from your git.

 - `gulp build`
-This will copy everything from /src to /build, compiles SASS, transpiles Javascript, minify both CSS and JS, concatenate everything, bump the version number etc. After all tasks you can deploy the build folder or add it to git if you like.
+This will copy everything from /src to /build, compiles SASS, transpiles JavaScript, minify both CSS and JS, concatenate everything, bump the version number etc.
+Afterwards you can deploy/copy the /build folder or add it to your git tracking if you like.

 ## Legal